HelloWatt/django-compose-tags/README.md

     ...
 ```

-When you don't need to do any python processing, there is a default implementation that forward all parameters as is.
+When you don't need to do any python processing, there is a default implementation that forwards all parameters as is.
 When you rely on that default implementation the default tag name is derived from the template name.

-Which mean `register.tag(composition_tag("button.html"))` is equivalent to
+Which means `register.tag(composition_tag("button.html"))` is equivalent to
 ```python
 @register.tag
 @composition_tag('button.html')